 There’s always a question mark surrounding the hire of an unknown employee and whether he or she will be a good fit for your team.
 Significant benefits can come from hiring former employees.
 In most cases, you know these people, their personalities, their work ethics and why they left your company.

-Former employees already know your products, culture and service delivery model.
+When you’re rehiring former employees, they already know your products, culture and service delivery model.
 This can drastically reduce training costs.
 Rehired employees can start adding value to your bottom line in much less time than brand new employees.

 For example, a line employee may have left on good terms.
 Maybe he thought the grass was greener and quickly found out it was not.
 Or, maybe he was laid off due to downsizing.
 If there were no performance issues, this may be a great employee to bring back, especially if he was previously a top performer.